“He who searches for evil, must first look at his own reflection.” -Confucious

 I learned some essential lessons eventually from reading good books.

-To improve my positive attitude, I must listen well.
+To improve my positive attitude and thinking, I must listen well.
 I have to restrain myself from disagreeing or talking or sharing my own thoughts.

-To become positive, I must hold back what I have to say and control the urge to interrupt.
+To understand more positive side, I must hold back what I have to say and control the urge to interrupt.

-Most people aren’t really interested in our negative point of view until I become convinced that we have heard and appreciated theirs.
+Most people aren’t really interested in our negative explanation until we become convinced that we have heard and appreciated theirs.

-If I really want a positive attitude, I have to exercise humility and restraint, I have to learn to change my behavior as I mature by emulating whom I admire and adopting those qualities they possess.
+I learned that if I really want a positive attitude, I have to exercise humility and restraint, I have to change my behavior as I mature by thinking process.

-As we all know, Charles Darwin, “It is not the smart nor the strong that survive, but those who have the ability to adapt.”
+As we all know Charles Darwin’s theory, “It is not the smart nor the strong that survive, but those who have the ability to adapt.”

 Adaptation with an open mind and open ears crushes the negativity inside us.

-I re-evaluated my lifestyle, my thinking, and my own expectations of it.
+I reevaluated my lifestyle, my thinking, and my own expectations of life.

-I have so much to be thankful for, not only in the creation of my own life, but also with the substance of my existence.
+I have so much to be thankful for, not only with the life I’m living, but also with the contribution I’m making around.

 Then why does my negativity always appear first?

-Of course, at one point of my life, I was tired of watching my life struggle aimlessly in the dark, missing many opportunities, zero knowledge financially, and growing increasingly unhappy.
+Of course, at one point of my life, I was tired of watching my life struggle aimlessly in the horizon, many failures and missing opportunities, zero financial knowledge, and growing increasingly unhappy on everything.

-I was too worried about things which never happened in my life.
+I was too worried about things which never happened before but still thinking about them for future.

 Those moments probably helped me to cultivate my negativity all the way up to a certain point.